 Father John Misty Please Don't Die Music Video

 Ridley Scott Associates.
-Stop Motion Animation Music Video, Father John Misty: Please Don’t Die –
+UK Music Video Award-winning Stop Motion Animation Music Video, Father John Misty: Please Don’t Die –

 Well if you are wondering where I have been recently It was a bit of a secret.
 However, now I am able to tell you.
 For the past month or so I have been locked in a bunker near Bristol (UK) grafting away.
 Working in a small team headed up by Director Chris Hopewell (responsible for the last Radiohead video amongst many other animated music videos) have been working every hour possible to create a journey into the underworld for the American singer Father John Misty.